 Phone 863.688.7743 x232

-Dr. Carter received her Ph.D in Art History and Theory from the University of British Columbia (UBC) and her B.A. in Art History with a minor in Studio Art from DePaul University.
-Before joining Florida Southern as an Assistant Professor, she taught Modern and Contemporary art history at UBC and Emily Carr University of Art and Design.
+Dr. Carter earned her Ph.D in Art History and Theory from the University of British Columbia.
+Before joining Florida Southern as an Assistant Professor, she taught modern and contemporary art history at UBC and Emily Carr University of Art and Design.

-Dr. Carter is a specialist in Modern and Contemporary art history, with a particular focus on American art in the 1960s and 1970s.
+Dr. Carter is a specialist in modern and contemporary art history, with a particular focus on American art in the 1960s and 1970s.
 Her research interests include modes of viewership, participation, subject formation, and institutional critique with an emphasis on post-1968 artistic praxis and pedagogy.
-Dr. Carter has presented and published on a range of topics, including Performance, Body Art, and Dance, histories of art and pedagogy in the early 1970s in the U.S., Europe, and Latin America, and the changing relationship between art and politics circa 1968.
+Dr. Carter has presented and published on a range of topics, including performance, body art, and dance, histories of art and pedagogy in the early 1970s in the U.S., Europe, and Latin America, and the changing relationship between art and politics circa 1968.
 She is currently working on two research projects.
 The first examines histories of experimental art education in California in the early 1970s, and alongside new definitions of political contestation after student revolt.
 The second studies the violence of body art in the 1960s and 1970s within historical and contemporary notions of toxic masculinity.

 University of British Columbia, Ph.D.
 Art History and Theory, 2019

 DePaul University, B.A., Art History; Studio Minor, 2009